 Not too hard, right?!
 I think that so many times we overcomplicate this when it doesn’t have to be that way.
 I also want you to know that you are never locked into it and your ideal client can evolve and change.
 As you work with different clients and gain more and more experience, you are going to know very clearly who you enjoy working with the most.
 Don’t stress about trying to niche down to a super specific ideal client right from the get go.

 Alright, get to brainstorming!
-For more resources when it comes to your virtual assistant business, be sure to check out my Virtual Assistant Resource Vault HERE!
+For more resources when it comes to your virtual assistant business, be sure to check out how we can work together here!